-Take for example, a common mindset most college students have is this; go to college, study hard, make good grades, land a good paying job, find love, get married and live happily ever after.
-Life is unpredictable and diverse, and seldom do things go according to any plan in one’s life.
+Take, for example, a common mindset most college students have is this; go to college, study hard, make good grades, land a good paying job, find love, get married and live happily ever after.
+Life is unpredictable and diverse and seldom do things go according to any plan in one’s life.

 People who struggle with anxiety seem to be stuck in a situation analogous to the Catholic description of purgatory.
-They enjoy the idea of a structured and predictable life, however they are aware that such a life is not entirely realistic because it is dependent on changing variables beyond their control.
-They recognize that in order to seek fulfillment that they must take risks, but they are terrified of the consequences associated with failing, hence they remain stuck in a box they know is not a box.
+They enjoy the idea of a structured and predictable life, however, they are aware that such a life is not entirely realistic because it is dependent on changing variables beyond their control.
+They recognize that in order to seek fulfillment that they must take risks, but they are terrified of the consequences associated with failing, hence, they remain stuck in a box they know is not a box.

 Depression is not an all or nothing type of diagnosis.
 It happens on a continuum and ranges from mild, temporary episodes of dysphoria to severe, persistent depression. clinical depression is the most severe form of depression.
 It is not the same as what we feel after a death or the loss of a job.
 If you would like to read more about the signs and symptoms of clinical depression you can do so here.

 I find that many of my clients are struggling with depression and anxiety express a disappointment in how their lives have unfolded.
 They are concerned that things are not in accordance with their idealized script.

 Instead of reevaluating their beliefs and actions, they reach the conclusion that they are not doing things well enough.
 They develop a deep resentment of self (anger turned inwards).
 They will usually report that they have lost interest in activities they have previously enjoyed doing in the past.
 When their goals are not materialized, they naturally lose interest in the activity.
 At its worst, people struggling with depression have given up on themselves, and are considering suicide.